ben854719/Patient-Electronic-Health-Record-System/README.md

 # PyTorch:
 Employs deep learning to recommend optimal medications based on patient health profiles, supporting doctors with AI-informed treatment suggestions.

-# Matplotlib (Visual Analytics):
+# Seaborn:
-Generates graphs that illustrate age-specific prescription trends and medication effectiveness.
-Assists doctors in understanding how treatments vary across age groups.
+Seaborn is used to generate visually enriched statistical plots, enabling the doctors to explore age-based prescription patterns and uncover nuanced relationships between patient demographics and medication usage.

 # Agentic AI (Report Generation & Translation):
 Uses Langgraph and Gemini to create patient summaries and SOAP reports based on factors like the age, the gender, the race, the illness, and the income level.
 Automatically translates documentation into English or French depending on the location of the family physician in Canada.